stupside/MERN-stack/apps/diary/04-react/README.md

 **04-react is based on the crash course at https://www.youtube.com/watch?v=w7ejDZ8SWv8**

+In this course, I learned how to use React to make a single page application.

 ## Learning Steps

 1. Created the React app using create-react-router (see https://react.dev/learn/creating-a-react-app)